spuder/alfred-bitcoin-workflow/README.md

 ## Installation

-You can isntall this workflow by downloading the [Bitcoin.alfredworkflow](https://github.com/spuder/alfred-bitcoin-workflow/raw/master/Bitcoin.alfredworkflow) file and either double-clicking it, or dragging it onto the Alfred Workflow screen.
+You can isntall this workflow by downloading the [Bitcoin.alfredworkflow](https://github.com/spudstud/alfred-bitcoin-workflow/blob/master/Bitcoin%20rate.alfredworkflow?raw=true) dragging it onto the Alfred Workflow screen.

 ## Configuration